Proceedings of The 6th International Conference on Research in Humanities and Social Sciences

 Dr. Mihaela Agheniței, Dr. Valentina Cornea

-Articles 7 and 8 of the EU Charter of Fundamental Rights recognize that respect for privacy and the protection of personal data are closely linked but separate fundamental rights.
-The Charter is enshrined in the Treaty of Lisbon and has binding legal force on the institutions and bodies of the European Union, as well as on the Member States when implementing EU law.
+Articles 7 and 8 of the Charter of Fundamental Rights of the European Union state that respect for private life and the protection of personal data are closely related but are considered separate fundamental rights.
+The Charter is incorporated in the Treaty of Lisbon, and therefore has binding legal force for all European Union institutions and bodies, as well as all Member States when they implement European Union legislation.

-Processing of Personal Data of 28 January 1981 is the first legally binding international instrument adopted in the field of data protection.
+The Personal Data Processing Act of 28 January 1981 is the first legally binding international instrument specifically adopted in the field of data protection.